SimonJang/moment-date-range/README.md

 ##### options.unit

-Unit used during iteration.
+Unit used during iteration for comparison and cycling.
 Default `d`

 #### Generator<Moment>